:max_bytes(150000):strip_icc()/kentucky-derby-chocolate-walnut-pie-recipe-101352_Hero-5b7f1a7ac9e77c0025a7b1a8.jpg)

 *The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice. |

 The Kentucky Derby is the most legendary of all American thoroughbred horse races.
 It takes place every year at Churchill Downs in Louisville, Kentucky on the first Saturday in May.
-The Run for the Roses is the longest-running sporting event in the United States, dating to 1875, and immediately brings to mind traditions that have become indelibly linked to it: knockout hats for the women, a reference to the era in which it originated; mint juleps; betting; the song "My Old Kentucky Home;" a blanket of roses for the winning horse (which gave the race its alternate name), and celebrities.
+The Run for the Roses is the longest-running sporting event in the United States, dating to 1875, and immediately brings to mind traditions that have become indelibly linked to it: knockout hats, mint juleps, betting, the song "My Old Kentucky Home," and a a blanket of roses for the winning horse.
 Perhaps one of the most beloved traditions is its bourbon chocolate walnut pie.

-As for the pie?
-This gets close, and although that doesn't count in horse races, it more than suffices for this version of the esteemed sweet Kentucky pie.
-It comes together quickly, thanks to the prepared pie crust.
-Make sure your butter is cool before you combine it with other ingredients—otherwise it may curdle the eggs and melt the chocolate.
+- For the filling make sure your butter is cool before you combine it with other ingredients—otherwise it may curdle the eggs and melt the chocolate.

 "The Kentucky Derby Chocolate Walnut Pie was very easy to make, and baked to perfection in 45 minutes.
 I used a homemade crust.
 I also partially baked the crust to make sure the bottom wasn't soggy, and finished cooking along with the filling.
 The pie was great." —Diana Rattray